RobinBoucherSec/pfsense_labo/README.md

 - 🖥️ Vulnerable host (Metasploitable) for penetration testing
 - 📄 Full project documentation on Notion *(request access)*
 - 💾 Pre-installed lab environment on an SSD with a run script

+## What is covered

+Network segmentation - DHCP configs - Access control - IDS/IPS - Network analysis - Security testing - Troubleshooting - and more

 ## Access and Demo